 Description of Tuition and Fees

-Standard tuition rate is based on the level of the course and residency classification.
+Oklahoma State University is committed to providing accessible and affordable higher education for our students.
+The standard per hour tuition rate is based on the level of the course and residency classification.
 All course offerings are listed by four-digit numbers with the first digit indicating level of course.
 Undergraduate courses are all courses with the first digit 0 through 4.
 Graduate-division courses are all courses with the first digit 5 or above.

 In 2007, the State of Oklahoma signed a law that allows in-state, first-time, full-time students entering one of Oklahoma?s 4 year universities the option to choose between the standard variable tuition rate subject to change each fall versus a locked tuition rate that will be guaranteed to remain the same for up to four (4) consecutive years.
 For the 2009-2010 year, the average annual tuition increase for resident undergraduate students over the most current four years has been 6.3%.
 For the guaranteed tuition program to be the most cost beneficial choice, the nonguaranteed rates would have to increase by an average of 9.4% over the next four years.
 The guaranteed tuition rate program applies to undergraduate resident level tuition only and does not apply to graduate tuition rates (5000 level or higher coursework) even if those courses are required or eligible to apply to undergraduate degree programs.
 Outreach course charges processed by the departments are NOT eligible for the lock tuition rates.
 Outreach departments must recover the cost of instruction and may incur additional delivery fees.
 Because outreach courses must be self-supporting, tuition rates differ from general university courses.
 These funds can not be co-mingled so outreach courses do not process into the general university tuition but into departmental accounts.
-To learn more about the Tuition Lock Information:
+To learn more about the Tuition Lock Information, click here.

 Fees are implemented only after careful scrutiny, and always in an effort to contribute to the betterment and general welfare of the campus community, as well as the individual students.
 In fact, the process of implementing fees consists of a detailed request form that outlines why a new or increased fee is necessary, and exactly how the funds will be utilized.
 In addition, part of the approval process required by our OSU Regents and the Oklahoma State Regents for Higher Education, is to meet with various student organizations to explain and receive feedback on each potential new or increased fee.
 Interestingly, there are numerous fees that have been implemented and/or raised due to student-driven initiatives.